demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 ## Setup Examples

 ### 1. Using Cortex XSOAR or Cortex XSIAM rerouting
-In this configuration, we will use Cortex XSOAR/XSIAM functionality, which reroutes HTTPS requests that hit the default port (443) to the web server that the integration spins up.
+In this configuration, we will use Cortex XSOAR/Cortex XSIAM functionality, which reroutes HTTPS requests that hit the default port (443) to the web server that the integration spins up.

 The messaging endpoint needs to be: